Street Tree Planting Procedures

 - Albizia julibrissin. (silk tree, mimosa) Vulnerable to fatal canker attacks in Seattle.

 - Betula alba. (white birch, weeping white birch) Regular aphid infestations - probably will not kill the tree, but sticky "honeydew" drips and makes a mess.
 Do not plant where people park their cars.
-Note: Many trees get aphids, birch is always more heavily attacked.
+Note: Many trees get aphids, some varieties of birch are more heavily attacked.
+River birch and Himalayan birch are somewhat less susceptible to aphids, but infestations will still occur.

 - Crataegus oxyacantha a.k.a.
 C. laevigata.
-(Including Paul's Scarlet and several named varieties) Has aphid problem.
+C. monogyna (Including Paul's Scarlet and several named varieties) Has aphid problem.
 Some cultivars are especially susceptible to the black spot fungus, which may defoliate the tree by July.
+C. monogyna is classified as a class C noxious weed by King County.

-- Gleditsia triacanthos. (honey locust) Thorny - select only named cultivars, such as "Shademaster", "Skyline" or "Imperial".
+- Gleditsia triacanthos. (honey locust) Thorny - select only named cultivars to avoid thorns, such as "Shademaster", "Skyline" or "Imperial".
 Plant in wide planting strips.
+Pod midge gall can be a problem with all varieties.

 - Juglans nigra, J. regia. (black walnut, English walnut) Messy fruit.
-J. nigra roots are destructive.
+J. nigra roots are alleopathic (toxic to the growth of some other plants).

-- Liquidambar styraciflua. (sweetgum) Roots are particularly destructive to sidewalks.
-They need an especially wide planting strip.
+- Liquidambar styraciflua. (sweetgum) Wood is somewhat brittle.
+They need an especially wide planting strip, as they can develop a robust root system.

 - Quercus paulustris. (pin oak) Lower limbs keep growing downward, and require lots of pruning when used as street trees.
 'Crownright' is a variety that should be used to avoid this problem.